RebelGuy/chat-mate-client/README.md

 behaviour (i.e. `cancel` the event) and use `CustomGuiNewChat.drawChat()` instead.
 As a result, the `GuiIngameForge` never has a chance to interact with its private `GuiNewChat` object (which remains to be the default implementation).

+## Misc
+List of unicode emojis that can be printed directly in chat: https://archive.ph/dhIN8

 # Change Log
 ## v1.12 - The Twitch Update [1/4/2022]
 - Added configuration for identifying platform-specific information